-If you have thought of visiting Iceland, but the salmon fishing prices have put you off, then you should consider experiencing some of the phenomenal trout fishing opportunities for the 2020 season:
+When looking at the fishing in Iceland it is very easy to become preoccupied with salmon fishing and many overlook the incredible sea trout, trout and char fishing it has to offer.
+If you have thought of visiting Iceland, but the salmon fishing prices have put you off, then you should consider experiencing some of these phenomenal opportunities for the 2021 season:

 Laxardal, Laxa I Adaldal

 Laxárdal is the lower of the two sections on the upper valley of the Laxá Í Adaldal.
 Spanning 12 ½ km it represents perhaps some of the finest wild brown trout fishing in Europe.
 The river is wide and shallow, and not dissimilar to flats fishing as you wade out and cast at rises.
 Like the salmon beats below, the river bed is a contrast of black sand punctuated with laval rock creating superb lies for large brown trout.
 These Ice age fish have a large average size of 4 lbs, but unlike trout in other areas of the wold they remain insect feeders.
 Every year numerous 5-7 lbs trout are caught, with the occasional 8-9 lbs fish making an appearance.
 Some Icelanders fish with streamers, but upstream dry fly and nymph tactics are considerably more effective.
 Although there are none of our normal variety of biting mosquitoes in Iceland they do have a number of other chironomids that the trout feed on readily.